bhaaratkrishnan/vertex-summarizer-svelte/README.md

 ## Live Demo

-The live application is can be tested out in this URL :
+The live application is can be tested out in this URL : [App Link](https://vertex-summarizer-svelte-n7c4raaeaq-uc.a.run.app/)\
 **Dont spam**